ItsSeaJay/gdl-july-jam-2018/IOU.md

 - Platformer Art Deluxe (Pixel Redux) by Kenney Vleugels (www.kenney.nl)
 - gamera by kikito
 - classic by rxi
 - m5x7 by Daniel Linssen
+- .arkano for the change in concept